d-lowl/chrome-extension-svelte-boilerplate/README.md

 Each page has its own assets package defined.
 So, to code on popup you must start your code on `src/js/popup.js`, for example.

 Svelte components are under `src/svelte/*.svelte`.
-The example popup component is provided at `src/svelte/popup.svelte`. .svelte extension is used to distiguish components from static html files, required for an extension.
+The example popup component is provided at `src/svelte/popup.svelte`. .svelte extension is used to distinguish components from static html files, required for an extension.

 ## Webpack auto-reload and HRM
 To make your workflow much more efficient this boilerplate uses the [webpack server](https://webpack.github.io/docs/webpack-dev-server.html) to development (started with `npm start`) with auto reload feature that reloads the browser automatically every time that you save some file o your editor.